-15When wages change $z{I(i)J(j)}$ usually changes.
-Also, when wages differ by gender, we generally do not maintain symmetry in the contribution of men and women to marriage so that $z{12} \neq z{21}$.
+&lt;sup>14When wages change $z{I(i)J(j)}$ usually changes.
+Also, when wages differ by gender, we generally do not maintain symmetry in the contribution of men and women to marriage so that $z{12} \neq z{21}$ .
 It is only in the special case in which the product $w{I(i)}^m w{J(j)}^w$ remains invariant under discrimination that the marital surplus generated by all marriages is intact.
 The qualitative results for shares are not affected by this simplification.

-$^{^{16}}$ In standard human capital models where the only cost of investment is forgone earnings and the only return is higher future earnings, uniform discrimination has no impact on investment.
+$^{15}$ In standard human capital models where the only cost of investment is forgone earnings and the only return is higher future earnings, uniform discrimination has no impact on investment.
 In this model, however, the absolute market returns are added to the returns within marriage, which together determine investment decisions (see equations (16) and (17)).
 Therefore, the absolute market returns to schooling matter in our model.

-For moderate changes in wages, strictly positive assortative mating continues to hold.
-However, the equilibrium value of V_2 declines and educated men receive a lower share of the surplus than they do with equal wages in any marriage.
-That is, as market returns of men rise and more men wish to acquire education, the marriage market response is to reduce the share of educated men in all marriages.
-When the gap between \mathbb{R}^m and R^w becomes large, the equilibrium shifts to a mixed equilibrium, where some educated men marry uneducated women.
+$R^w$ becomes large, the equilibriumshifts to a mixed equilibrium, where some educated men marry uneducated women.
 That is, because of their higher tendency to invest, some educated men must "marry down."
-This equilibrium is represented by the point e' in Figure 9.4, where the broken red line representing equality in the numbers of men and women that wish to marry (condition (9.22)) intersects the green line representing the lower bound on the share that educated men obtain in the marital surplus, $z{21} - z{11}$.
-As seen, both V_1 and V_2 are lower in the new equilibrium so that all men (women), educated and uneducated, receive lower (higher) shares of the material surplus when men have stronger market incentives to invest in schooling than women.
+This equilibriumis represented by the point et in Figure 9.4, where the broken red line representing equality in the numbers of men and women that wish to marry (condition (9.22)) intersects the green line representing the lower bound on the share that educated men obtain in the marital surplus, $z{21} - z{11}$ .
+As seen, both $V_1$ and $V_2$ are lower in the new equilibriums that all men (women), educated and uneducated, receive lower (higher) shares of the material surplus when men have stronger market incentives to invest in schooling than women.